 You may be tempted to grab another product if your pet is itching, but why bother?
 Lice shampoo, for example, can kill fleas, but it’s not labeled for animals and therefore it isn’t recommended when there are so many approved animal products available, says Tanner.

 Why Trust The Spruce Pets?

 This article was researched and written by Mary Jo DiLonardo who has covered animals and pets for several decades.
-Mary Jo has fostered more than three dozen puppies and dogs and is always searching for the healthiest and most effective products to use on them.
+Mary Jo has fostered more than 60 puppies and dogs and is always searching for the healthiest and most effective products to use on them.